scottwhudson/govtrack_node/README.md

 # [GovTrack API](https://www.govtrack.us/) Replica
-Replica of GovTrack's open data JSON API built with Node, Hapi, and Mongo.
+Replica of GovTrack's open Government data JSON API built with Node, Hapi, and Mongo.
 The included archive file is a partial dataset with up to 1k records of each type.

 ### Installation & Usage
 1. Install Node and MongoDB if you do not already have them & `git clone` the repository.